+There are rules related to the maximum number of financed properties you can have.
+These are for investment property buyers.
 There are some mortgage agencies, like Fannie Mae, that will not do a loan for an investment property buyer that already has what they consider to be excessive financed properties.

 The overall mandate for an agency like Fannie Mae is to increase homeownership, not to necessarily finance landlords who dream of having dozens of rental properties and want to finance each of them.
 So, they have a limit, and right now that limit is no more than 10 financed properties.